-The State of Lu, Song, Zhu and Wei were all near Tengzhou of Shandong Province, the residential areas of the remaining Lai People after 567BCE.
-The State of Zhu existed in present-day Zoucheng County and Tengzhou, had been an affiliate state of Lu, and later was annexed by the state of Chu during the reign of King Xuan of Chu, about 369-340BCE.
+The State of Lu, Song, Zhu and Wei were all near Tengzhou of Shandong Province, where Beixin Culture (5300-4100BCE) was developed by the Xi He People and the remaining Lai People resided after 567BCE.
+The State of Zhu, which was highly possible set up by the Shao Hao People who surrendered to the early Zhou, existed in present-day Zoucheng County and Tengzhou, had been an affiliate state of Lu, and later was annexed by the state of Chu during the reign of King Xuan of Chu, about 369-340BCE.